-In parallel with the existing processing operations, FAR intends to develop the Balasausqandiq mine and to build an additional processing plant which will be entirely separate from and operate independently of the existing processing plant.
-The ore at this deposit is unlike that of nearly all other primary vanadium deposits and is capable of being treated by a much lower cost process.
+In parallel with the existing processing operations, FAR is developing the Balasausqandiq mine and plans to build an additional processing plant which will be entirely separate from and operate independently of the existing processing plant.
+FAR plans to build the ore-treatment plant in stages to reach a production level of 22,400 tonnes of vanadium pentoxide per year with facilities to convert to ferro-vanadium, the most commonly used form of vanadium.
+The ore at Balasausqandiq is unlike that of nearly all other primary vanadium deposits and is capable of being treated by a much lower cost process.
 FAR plans to become the world’s lowest cost primary producer and has the scale of deposit which will allow it to become one of the world’s largest producers.